textpattern/textpattern.github.io/tags/if_thumbnail.md

 </txp:images>
 ~~~

-For each image uploaded by author 'neo', display its thumbnail if it has one, or the text 'No thumbnail' if it doesn't.
+For each image uploaded by author 'donald', display its thumbnail if it has one, or the text 'No thumbnail' if it doesn't.
 Add a caption beneath the thumbnail using [image_info](/tags/image_info).

 Other tags used: [images](/tags/images), [else](/tags/else), [image_info](/tags/image_info), [thumbnail](/tags/thumbnail).